haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-DNA-basic/index.md

 ### What’s inside of the restraints file?

 The ambiguous interaction restraints are defined in the `ambig_prot_dna.tbl` file.
 This file was created using both experimental knowledge and information from literature.
-A detailed explanation of how to generate these restraints can be found in the advanced version of the tutorial, [here](https://www.bonvinlab.org/education/HADDOCK24/HADDOCK24-protein-DNA-advanced/#available-data).
+A detailed explanation of how to generate these restraints can be found in the advanced version of the tutorial, accessible [here](https://www.bonvinlab.org/education/HADDOCK24/HADDOCK24-protein-DNA-advanced/#available-data).

 Let’s have a look at it's first lines:
 ```bash